yakowa/Rock-Paper-Scissors/README.md

 ### How to use

-With versions 7.0 and lower simply follow the on screen instrutions.
+With versions 7.0 and lower simply follow the on-screen instructions.

 For versions 8.0 and 9.0 please see the following: